PAMEH-2045/MEGME/README.md

 ### 3.A In case of Modular Avatar

-- RMB to a avatar gameobject in Hierarchy, `Modular Avatar > Manual Bake Avatar`
+- Right click the avatar gameobject in Hierarchy, `Modular Avatar > Manual Bake Avatar`

 ### 3.B In case of VRCFury